rahulkhatri137/mirrorbot137/README.md

 **2. Optional Fields**

+- `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
+Get token from [Github settings](https://github.com/settings/tokens).
+So you can update your bot from filled repository on each restart.
+  - **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
+DON'T delete .gitignore file.
+- `UPSTREAM_BRANCH`: Upstream branch for update.
+Default is `master`.
 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link or by any direct download link NOT webpage link.
 Archive the accounts folder to ZIP file.
 Fill this with the direct download link of zip file.
 If index need authentication so add direct download as shown below:
   - `https://username:password@example.workers.dev/...`
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.